Adventistforever/WelcomeRoleMessages/README.md

 6. Go to Bot tab and click *Add Bot*
 7. Enable **SERVER MEMBERS INTENT**
 8. Add a bot image
-9. Copy the token and paste it into the config.json located in the /app
+9. Copy the token and
 10. Navigate to OAuth2 Tab > URL Generator
 11. Check **BOT** under the SCOPES section
 12. In the BOT PERMISSIONS section, check the following: